-Property acquisitions - The REIT announced its intention to acquire a total of 14 commercial properties from eight separate and unrelated vendors.
+Property Acquisitions - The REIT announced its intention to acquire a total of 14 commercial properties from eight separate and unrelated vendors.
 The aggregate purchase price (excluding closing costs and transaction costs) was anticipated to be approximately \$65.6 million.

-The Offering - A preliminary prospectus was filed for a proposed offering of units (the "Offered Units") each comprised of a Unit and a fraction of a warrant to acquire a Unit (collectively, the "Warrants").
-It was anticipated that \$20.0 million of the Offered Units would be offered at a price of \$2.30 per Offered Units and that each Offered Units would consist of one Unit and one half of one Warrant.
-Each whole Warrant would entitle the holder thereof to acquire one Unit at an exercise price of \$2.65 per Warrant for a period of 30 months following the closing of the Offering, subject to customary adjustments.
+The Offering - A preliminary prospectus was filed for a proposed offering of units (the "Offered Units") each comprised of a Unit and a fraction of a REIT unit purchase warrant to acquire a Unit.
+It was anticipated that \$20.0 million of the Offered Units would be offered at a price of \$2.30 per Offered Units and that each Offered Units would consist of one Unit and one half of one REIT unit purchase warrant.
+Each whole REIT unit purchase warrant would entitle the holder thereof to acquire one Unit at an exercise price of \$2.65 per REIT unit purchase warrant for a period of 30 months following the closing of the Offering, subject to customary adjustments.